GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Full Network
 ^^^^^^^^^^^^

-Now, since we have packed the sequence, we cannot use the PyTorch ``nn.Sequential`` constructor to define our model, so we will define the forward pass for it to unpack the sequences.
+Now, since we have packed the sequence, we cannot use the PyTorch :class:`~torch.nn.Sequential` constructor to define our model, so we will define the forward pass for it to unpack the sequences.

 .. code-block:: python